DawnPaladin/blog/_drafts/Electric-vehicle.md

 The most important determinant of whether you'll be happy with an EV is your charging situation.
 First, will you be able to install a charger where you park your EV every night?
 If you own your home, the answer is probably yes.
 If you live in an apartment complex, the answer is probably no, unless you can persuade the owners to install one.

 Second, what kind of rates does your electric utility provide for off-peak electricity?
 My electric co-op provides an incredibly good deal in this regard.
 My first month of driving after we got everything installed cost me about $7.50 in electricity.
 Later on, when a home disaster wrecked our kitchen and forced us to drive to restaurants for most of our meals, our consumption rose to $15/month.
 For comparison, before buying our EV, we would commonly spend $150 a month on gas.
 The difference between driving out to buy expensive tanks of gasoline versus easy charging at home is night and day, because buying electricity at night is so cheap.

-Here's the formula for figuring out how much driving an EV would cost you, relative to what you're paying for gasoline right now.

-Gas cost = gas price ($/gal) / MPG (mi/gal) * miles
-Electric cost = electric rate ($/kwhr) / (mi/kwhr) * miles
+(At the end of the post, I'll help you figure out what kinds of savings are possible.)

 Okay, that covers cost of fuel/energy.
 Before I finish talking about operating cost, it's time for acronyms!